Supriya0115/Web_Visualization/README.md

    * There is content and images on each page.
 They have been styled using bootstrap, inline, and external css.
 Grid/Containers are used to achieve the presentation.

 3. "Compare" - Compare.html displays the images used in the dashboard.
 The images and headers are clickable, and redirects to individual summary pages.

 4. "Get Data" - GetData.html displays the underlying data for some of the illustrations.
 While there are sophisticated ways to the csv data import to HTML table, for this effort I used a resource available on the internet to translate the data to HTML code and used it to formulate the table.

-5. The focus for the effort was to layout a website that utilizes Bootstrap, HTML elements and tags, and visualization(images) .The text / summary definitely more work to align the subjects and visualization.
+5. The focus of the effort was to layout a website that utilizes Bootstrap, HTML elements and tags, and visualization(images) .The text / summary definitely needs more work to align the context and visualization.